 If you choose to borrow through the William D. Ford Federal Direct Loan Program, you must complete the entire loan request process.
-All first-time borrowers must complete a Master Promissory Note (MPN) and the Online Entrance Counseling, and starting in fall of 2021, an annual student loan acknowledgement confirmation.
-All of these processes may be completed at www.studentloans.gov; you will log in with your personal information along with your FSA User ID.
+All first-time borrowers must complete a Master Promissory Note (MPN), the Online Entrance Counseling, and starting in fall of 2021, an annual student loan acknowledgement confirmation.
+All of these processes may be completed at studentaid.gov; you will login with your personal information along with your FSA User ID.
 This is the same information that was used to access and sign your Free Application for Federal Student Aid (FAFSA).
-Please note if you are a first-time borrower for the 2014/15 academic year, this process will not be available until mid-April.
+Please note if you are a first-time borrower for the 2020-21 academic year, this process will not be available until mid-April.
 In addition, the Financial Awareness Counseling listed is not able to be substituted as the required Direct Loan Entrance Counseling.
 All loan steps and verification, if selected, must be completed in order for us to obtain this financial aid in your name.
 Your Direct and/or Direct PLUS Loan will not be valid or disbursed to the school until you complete all steps in the loan process.

 The Subsidized Direct Loan requires financial need, which is determined by using a federal formula.
 These loans are "subsidized" in that the government pays the interest for you during the following periods: